Kotlin/dataframe/docs/StardustDocs/topics/gettingStarted.md

 3 9b30aff7943f44579e92c261f3adc193                    Women in Black (1997)   Fantasy|Suspenseful|Comedy
 </code-block>

 Congratulations!
-You have successfully used the Kotlin DataFrame library to import, manipulate, and export data.
+You have successfully used the Kotlin DataFrame library to import, manipulate and export data.

 ## Next steps
 * Learn more about how to [import and export data](io.md)